 Everything that you need to use your own spin bike with the Peloton App:

-- Heart Rate Monitor – a calorie and HR tracker.
+Heart Rate Monitor – a calorie and HR tracker.
 I use it more for the calories than the HR.
+If you have an Apple Watch, you could use that, too.
+I’ve switched to the Apple Watch simply because I wear it all day.
+I used the chest strap for a solid three years.

 I later upgraded to this Polar H10 HR Monitor (a bit more expensive).